Valve surgery

 • Postoperative destination

-• ICU/HDU; aim for early extubation if stable; anticipate pacing needs, inotropes/vasopressors, bleeding, arrhythmias
+• ICU/HDU, aim for early extubation if stable, anticipate pacing needs, inotropes/vasopressors, bleeding, arrhythmias

 Indications and common procedures